Jorge Polanco Player Props: Twins vs. Royals

-Jorge Polanco -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the Minnesota Twins against the Kansas City Royals, with Jordan Lyles on the mound, on July 29 at 7:10 PM ET.
+Jorge Polanco -- with an on-base percentage of .205 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Kansas City Royals, with Ryan Yarbrough on the hill, on July 30 at 2:10 PM ET.

-In his most recent game, he went 1-for-4 with a double and two RBI against the Royals.
+In his previous appearance, he went 1-for-5 with an RBI against the Royals.

 Jorge Polanco Game Info & Props vs. the Royals